permafrost-dev/alpinejs-ray/README.md

 </div>
 ```

-The values for the `x-ray` directive are reactive; if the value changes, the new data will be sent to and displayed in Ray in-place.
+The `x-ray` directive values are reactive; if the value changes, the new data will be sent to and displayed in Ray in-place.
-The changed value will be momentarily highlighted in Ray as well to indicate that it was updated.
+The changed value will be momentarily highlighted in Ray to indicate that it was updated.

 ## Example Components